-September’s Grazier’s Focus will be about working with neighboring crop farmers to graze cover crops and crop residue.
+September’s Grazier’s Focus is about working with neighboring crop farmers to graze cover crops and crop residue.
 As a warm up, here’s something you might need – a letter of introduction or a resume that helps them get to know you.

 There is no magic recipe that will make a prospective landlord say, “Yes!
 I’ll lease my land to you!”
 But knowing what a landlord is looking for and how to show him/her that you’ve got what they want can improve your chances.
 These tips come to us from Iowa’s Beginning Farmer Center, and though they are geared to a beginning farmer, even a seasoned pro can use them.